trueos/pcbsd/src-qt5/docs/preinstall.rst

 Click the "Start" button to burn the file.
 K3B will automatically eject the media once the burn is complete.

-`The Brasero burner <https://wiki.gnome.org/Apps/Brasero>`_ provides an alternative, easy-to-use burning application included with the :ref:`GNOME` desktop.
+`The Brasero burner <https://wiki.gnome.org/Apps/Brasero>`_ provides an alternative, easy-to-use burning application included with the GNOME desktop.
 A stand-alone application is also available within :ref:`AppCafe®`.
 Once installed, Brasero can be launched by typing :command:`brasero` from within any window manager.
 :numref:`Figure %s: Brasero's Initial Screen <brasero1>` shows the initial Brasero screen.